-The Diary of Sister Faustina, written in the form of a journal, was written during the last four years of her life.
+The Diary in the form of a journal was created during the last four years of Saint Sister Faustina's life.
 It reveals the depths of her spiritual life and illustrates the high degree of her soul's union with God.
 The Lord endowed Sr. Faustina with tremendous graces: the gift of contemplation, a deep knowledge of the mystery of the mercy of God, visions, revelations, the hidden stigmata, the gifts of prophecy and of reading human souls, and also the rare gift of mystical espousal (Diary Introduction, p.
 10, Polish Edition).